Inferring demographic parameters from the SFS with composite likelihood method implemented in fastsimcoal2

 The entry for the monomorphic sites is the one with a derived frequency of zero in pop1 and in pop2, i.e. the entry [1,1] corresponding to the 1st row and 1st column.

 Have a look at the TPL and EST files for the models shown above.
 Use a texteditor (e.g. RStudio editor, gedit, TextPad) to have a look at these files.

-Each model is defined in a TPL file.
-The parameters we want to infer are given a parameter name tag (e.g. NPOP, TDIV).
+We will consider a model without gene flow.
+That model and the parameters are defined in the files “2PopDiv_NoMig.est” and “2PopDiv_NoMig.tpl”.
+Each model has a corresponding TPL file.
+The parameters we want to infer are given a parameter name tag (e.g. $NPOP$, $TDIV$).
 Have a look at the TPL file on the folder “FscInputFiles”, corresponding to the model:

 In sum, there are two steps:

 Define the model with the TPL file, specifying the parameter tags for those parameters we want to infer.
 NOTE: different parameters need to be given different name tags, and name tags cannot be a sub-string another one (e.g. NPOP1, NPOP1_2 cannot be used because NPOP1 is a sub-string of NPOP1_2).
 For this reason, we usually use a “$” at the start and end of a tag, e.g. $NPOP1$, $NPOP1_2$.